Startup company: Failure

 The failure rate of startup companies is very high.
-A 2014 article in Fortune estimated that 90% of startups ultimately fail.
-In a sample of 101 unsuccessful startups, companies reported that experiencing one or more of five common factors were the reason for failure; lack of consumer interest in the product or service (42% of failures), funding or cash problems (29%), personnel or staffing problems (23%), competition from rival companies (19%) and problems with pricing of the product or service (18%).
-In cases of funding problems it can leave employees without paychecks.
-Sometimes these companies are purchased by other companies if they are deemed to be viable, but oftentimes they leave employees with very little recourse to recoup lost income for worked time.
+Analysts continue to report very high startup failure rates.
+While a 2014 Fortune article estimated that 90% fail, more recent analyses indicate that about 65–80% of startups fail within five years, depending on industry and geography.
+In the UK, for example, startups (companies in their first seven years) accounted for 46% of all company insolvencies in 2024—the lowest proportion in over a decade, according to PwC.
+In a sample of 101 unsuccessful startups, companies reported that experiencing one or more of five common factors were the reason for failure; the lack of consumer interest in the product or service (42% of failures), funding or cash problems (29%), personnel or staffing problems (23%), competition from rival companies (19%) and problems with pricing of the product or service (18%).
+In cases of funding problems, it can leave employees without paychecks.
+Sometimes, these companies are purchased by other companies if they are deemed to be viable, but oftentimes, they leave employees with very little recourse to recoup lost income for worked time.
 More than one-third of founders believe that running out of money led to failure.
 Second to that, founders attribute their failure to a lack of financing or investor interest.
 These common mistakes and missteps that happen early in the startup journey can result in failure, but there are precautions entrepreneurs can take to help mitigate risk.
 For example, startup studios offer a buffer against many of the obstacles that solo entrepreneurs face, such as funding and insufficient team structure, making them a good resource for startups in their earliest phases.
+Another large study of 160.000 failed companies, identified key factors such as a dysfunctional founding team, a poor business plan, or just a flawed product-market fit as examples of the primary sources of failure.

+The lack of human and financial resources or even dedicated patent attorneys in the early stages of a startup makes it difficult to compete with larger companies, and likewise increases the time and reduces the probability of patent applications.